Valomnia/Valomnia-Mulesoft/README.md

 #Mule Valomnia Connector

-The Valomnia  Connector allows to use Valomnia  platform  (Valomnia)
+The Valomnia Connector allows to connect with Valomnia platform (Valomnia)

 #Installation and Usage